US warns North Korean leadership will be 'utterly destroyed' in case of war

 "We have never sought war with North Korea, and still today we do not seek it.
 If war does come, it will be because of continued acts of aggression like we witnessed yesterday ...
 And if war comes, make no mistake, the North Korean regime will be utterly destroyed."

-Haley said the United States has asked China to cut off oil supply to North Korea, a drastic step that Beijing - the North's sole major trading partner - has so far refrained from doing.
-Trump spoke with Chinese President Xi Jinping earlier on Wednesday and said more sanctions on Pyongyang would be enforced.
+Haley said the United States has asked China to cut off oil supply to North Korea, a drastic step that Beijing - the North's neighbor and sole major trading partner - has so far refrained from doing.
+Trump and Chinese President Xi Jinping talked on the phone earlier on Wednesday.

 "Just spoke to President Xi Jinping of China concerning the provocative actions of North Korea.
 Additional major sanctions will be imposed on North Korea today.
 This situation will be handled!"
 Trump wrote on Twitter.

-Previous U.S. administrations have failed to stop North Korea from developing nuclear weapons and a sophisticated missile programme.
+Previous U.S. administrations have failed to stop North Korea from developing nuclear weapons and a sophisticated missile program.
 Trump has also struggled to contain Pyongyang since he came to office in January.

 Urging China to use its leverage on Pyongyang and promising more sanctions against North Korea are two strategies that have borne little fruit so far.

-In a speech in Missouri about taxes, Trump, who has traded insults with the North in the past, referred to Kim with a derisive nickname.
+In a speech in Missouri about taxes, Trump, who has traded insults with the North in the past, referred to North Korean leader Kim Jong Un with a derisive nickname.
 "Little Rocket Man.
 He is a sick puppy," Trump said.

-The latest missile was fired a week after Trump put North Korea back on a U.S. list of countries it says support terrorism, allowing it to impose more sanctions.

-United Nations political affairs chief Jeffrey Feltman met with North Korea's Ambassador Ja Song Nam on Wednesday to tell him Pyongyang must "desist from taking any further destabilizing steps" after the country launched another ballistic missile.

 North Korea, which conducted its sixth and largest nuclear bomb test in September, has tested dozens of ballistic missiles under Kim's leadership in defiance of international sanctions.